-With the approval of a graduate student's Faculty Advisory Committee, courses taken as a graduate student at other accredited institutions of higher education, with a grade of B or higher, may be applied to the Doctoral Program of Study in Horticulture.
+With the approval of a graduate student's Faculty Advisory Committee and the Graduate School, graded graduate-level coursework taken toward a Master's degree at other accredited institutions of higher education, with a grade of B or higher, may be applied to the Doctoral Program of Study in Horticulture at WSU.
+However, graded graduate-level coursework taken toward a completed Master's degree at other accredited institutions may NOT be used toward a M.S.
+Horticulture degree at WSU.
 Graded graduate-level course work (with a grade of B or higher) taken as a graduate student, but not taken towards a completed graduate degree, may be used toward a M.S. degree or a Ph.D. degree at WSU with the approval of the student's Faculty Advisory Committee and Program Director.
-No graded graduate-level course work taken toward a completed Master's degree at an accredited institution may be used toward an M.S. degree at WSU.
-Students intending to request transfer credits on their Program of Study will need to submit to the Graduate School all official transcripts from colleges or universities showing such credits.
-No more than half of the total graded course credits, excluding the required 2 credit hours of Hort 510 (Graduate Seminar), may be transfer credits and listed on the Program of Study (maximum transfer credits of 9 hours for the M.S. degree and 10 hours for the Ph.D. degree).
+Students intending to list transfer credits on their Program of Study will need to submit to the Graduate School all official transcripts from colleges or universities showing such credits.
+In all transfer cases, the number of credit hours that can be transferred and listed on the Program of Study is limited to no more than half of the total graded course credits, excluding the required 2 credit hours of Hort 510 (Graduate Seminar).
+Transfer credits are subject to the usual time restrictions for M.S. or Ph.D. degrees, that is, credits cannot be more than 6-years-old for a M.S. and 10-years-old for a Ph.D. at the time of graduation.
+For further details on transfer credits, see the Graduate School's Policies and Procedures Manual (Chapter 6, Section G.2.e.)